aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 <img src="after-simple-string-replacement.png" alt="after-simple-string-replacement-aspose-words-java" style="width:600px"/>

-### Find and Replace Text using Regular Expressions
+### Find and Replace Text With Regular Expressions {#find-and-replace-text-using-regular-expressions}

 A regular expression (regex) is a pattern that describes a certain sequence of text.
 Suppose you want to replace all double occurrences of a word with a single word occurrence.
 Then you can apply the following regular expression to specify the double-word pattern: `([a-zA-Z]+) \1`.

 Use the other [Replace](https://apireference.aspose.com/words/java/com.aspose.words/range#replace(java.util.regex.Pattern,java.lang.String)) method to search and replace particular character combinations by setting the Regex parameter as the regular expression pattern to find matches.

-The following code example shows how to replace strings that match a regular expression pattern with a specified replacement string:
+The following code example demonstrates how to replace strings that match a regular expression pattern with a specified replacement string:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-FindAndReplace-UsingRegularExpression.java" >}}